 Lease Arbitration Clause and Rights to Sue a Landlord

-If either party in a commercial lease agreement (or private residential lease) breaches the agreement each party has the right to sue the other.
-However, these rights and other legal remedies may be limited by the terms contained in the lease itself.
+Many residential and commercial leases contain an arbitration clause that will come into effect if there is a lawsuit.
+If either party in a lease agreement breaches the agreement each party has the right to sue the other.
+However, these rights and other legal remedies may be limited by the terms contained in the arbitration clause of the lease itself.

 For example, if your lease contains a mediation or an arbitration clause, you may be required to seek arbitration before being allowed to file a civil claim.
 Some arbitration clauses are binding and prohibit your right to file a lawsuit against your landlord.

 If you do sue your landlord, the matter will be handled in civil court.
 Civil cases are easier to prove than criminal cases, but you still should consider hiring an attorney who specializes in business law or tenant-landlord relations.

 You cannot sue your landlord just because you do not like him/her or have a minor grievance.
 To hold your landlord accountable for something he/she has to have breached your agreement or caused you or your business harm in some way.

 There are some exceptions.
 If you tripped and were seriously injured on a commercial property due to the negligence of the landlord or property owner (i.e., the owner/landlord failed to remove ice or snow or repair substantial cracks in a sidewalk) you may still be able to file a personal injury claim.

 This type of personal injury claim—known as premises liability—is also handled in civil court is unrelated to the terms of your lease agreement and can be filed by anyone injured on an owner's property whether or not they were leasing space.

 Limitations on the Rights to Sue